ALEXIS CHESNEY MS, ND, LAC

 Finally, Lyme disease is a clinical diagnosis, meaning it should be based on a thorough history, symptom pattern recognition, exposure risk, and thoughtful interpretation of laboratory data.
 When care relies solely on limited testing criteria, many patients are left without answers despite ongoing symptoms.

-In some individuals, ongoing symptoms may also be influenced by other contributors, such as mycotoxicity (mold toxicity) or environmental exposures, which are not routinely evaluated in conventional care.
+In some individuals, ongoing symptoms may also be influenced by immune dysregulation, such as Mast Cell Activation Syndrome (MCAS), or by environmental contributors like mycotoxicity (mold toxicity), which are not routinely evaluated in conventional care.

 These complexities highlight the importance of working with a clinician experienced in the evaluation and management of Lyme disease and associated diseases.